EinKeks/ws-client-examples/README.md

         }
     }

-`ATTENTION`: the method of channelId generation is a subject to change!!!
-You cannot rely on channelId text!!!
+`ATTENTION`: the method of channelId generation is a subject to change in future releases!!!
+It can become numeric in some future release, and you should not get nor currency pair symbol neither channel type from channelId!
+Your code must save map (channelId -> channelType/symbol) according "Subscribe" answers and use this map for decoding channelId to channelType/symbol.

 When ticker changes you will get messages like this: